 - Payment security and data protection: some Internet users continue to avoid online shopping for security reasons or because they do not want to provide their personal data.

 Due to new developments in the future, e-commerce continues to grow.

 Online shopping is by no means limited to the younger generation.
 Age differences play an increasingly less important role: many people over 65 are now comfortable with the Internet.
 Companies that strongly target digital natives in their marketing can thus miss out on other potential customers.
 However, purchasing behavior differs widely between these groups.
 For clothes and shoes, the elderly still prefer physics shops.
 On the other hand, young people aged 14 to 29 go online much more often, regardless of the merchandise.

 A major challenge for online commerce is now to personalize the online shopping experience.
-The trend is therefore towards individualized offers and advertising.
+The trend is therefore towards individualized offers and using dynamic creative to personalize your ads.
 Many users appreciate, for example, the ability to purchase a gift voucher that is tailor-made for them or to book a trip at very special conditions.
 Loyal customers expect discounts, personalized attention, and appropriate purchase recommendations.
 Analysis and monitoring tools such as Google Analytics allow the collection of personal data to make this work easier.
 They record the buying and browsing behavior of users in order to adjust the settings for their next visit to the online store.
 Internet merchants can then better know their customers’ product preferences and understand what they are willing to pay.